Zhongping-Zhang/MGT_Localization/README.md

 pip install -r requirements.txt
 ```

-If spacy is not installed before in your machine, the following command might be useful
+If spaCy is not installed before in your machine, the following command might be useful
 ```shell
 python -m spacy download en_core_web_sm
 ```